localstack/docs/content/en/user-guide/aws/docdb/index.md

 DocumentDB currently uses the default configuration of the latest [MongoDB Docker image](https://hub.docker.com/_/mongo).

-When the `MasterUsername` and `MasterUserPassword` are set for the creation for the DocumentDB cluster or instance, the container will be started with the correspoding ENVs `MONGO_INITDB_ROOT_USERNAME` respectively `MONGO_INITDB_ROOT_PASSWORD`.
+When the `MasterUsername` and `MasterUserPassword` are set for the creation for the DocumentDB cluster or instance, the container will be started with the corresponding ENVs `MONGO_INITDB_ROOT_USERNAME` respectively `MONGO_INITDB_ROOT_PASSWORD`.

 {{< alert title="Note" >}}